Vis4Sense/student-projects/2023-summer/readme.md

    - Please keep your GitHub Project up-to-date
    - Please identify the specific user task that your project will support
    - Please create at least the first sketch/wireframe of the UI for your extension/tool.
+   - Please add the task/user requirements (as markdown) and design wireframe (or the link to it) to the GitHub repository

 # 21 Jul 2023